Standard Burial

 - Funeral Directors and staff to facilitate the service in a community hall, church, or other location

-- Committal Service at cemetery under the guidance of our staff
+- Committal Service at cemetery

 - Clergy and cemetery permits (as required)